baskerville/eat/README.md

         find PATTERN
             Search for files whose file name matches PATTERN.

+        url SHARENAME FILEID
+            Returns the URL of the file FILEID of the share SHARENAME.

         blob SHARENAME FILEID
             Returns the URL of the content of the file FILEID of the share SHARENAME.